Shop and Save on New York State Health Insurance

 Oct 31st, 2012

-Studies conducted by the American Institute for Cancer Research found no link between coffee consumption and the risk for cancer.
+Studies conducted by the American Institute for Cancer Research found no link between coffee consumption and the risk of cancer.

 A new study has linked the consumption of two 6-oz cups of coffee a day to increased blood test values that indicate inflammation.